bibekanandadatta/Abaqus-UEL-Elasticity/README.md

 **To-do list for example input files:**
-- [ ] In the README.md file, add the available element tags and examples for keywords for user elements.
 - [ ] Add examples showing how to use body force and traction/ pressure boundary conditions.
-- [ ] Add input file parser for pre-processing.
+- [ ] Add a Python script to parse a large input file for pre-processing.